ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Assessing potential financial reporting issues and their consequences.

-• Analyzing the impact of changes in accounting regulations on financial reporting.
+• Analysing the impact of changes in accounting regulations on financial reporting.

 • Keeping abreast of current accounting and audit developments and their implications for businesses.

-• Utilizing case studies to navigate complex business reporting environments.
+• Utilising case studies to navigate complex business reporting environments.

 Advanced Financial Management (AFM)